 This means that the device will use the default channel search and RF agility settings.

-For devices that do have the search bucket persistent property, the following message will be posted to the Device Manager UI:
+For devices that have the search bucket persistent property, the following message will be posted to the Device Manager UI:

 Device 12:34:5678’s Search Bucket is set for Channel 5, PRF16, and Preamble Code 4.